bonzanini/nlp-tutorial/README.rst

 This will download and install NLTK, scikit-learn and jupyter (plus dependencies).

-NLTK requires some data to be installed separately (more details on [the NLTK website](http://www.nltk.org/data.html "NLTK data download")).
+NLTK requires some data to be installed separately (more details on `the NLTK website <http://www.nltk.org/data.html>`_).

 From the command line, you can download the required packages::